 The slothful fallacy occurs when people ignore the real proofs or evidence and their statement or claim is based on certain irrelevant or coincidental situations.
-Even though there exists researches or clear evidence that supports a particular claim, the person that fells the victim to the slothful induction fallacy fails to recognise or acknowledge that claim.
+Even though there exists research or clear evidence that supports a particular claim, the person that falls victim to the slothful induction fallacy fails to recognize or acknowledge that claim.
 This fallacy is also known as the ‘appeal to coincidence fallacy.’

 Examples of the Slothful Induction Fallacy

 - Suppose you are the CEO of the company, and you have implemented a new policy in the company that increased the productivity of the employees.
 You even asked the employees about the new policy and almost all agreed that this policy has increased their work engagement and enhanced their work.
 However, the founder of the company denies accepting this fact and says that the work engagement of the employees is just a coincidence and not due to the implementation of the new policy.
 The company’s flounder is using the slothful induction fallacy.

 - Suppose a person has had more than ten car accidents in the past six months.
 One can interpret that, this person is careless and does not know how to drive properly.
 But, this person is not ready to admit that, rather he is saying that these accidents happened due to the negligence of other people and it is not his fault.

 One should keep in mind that, even if the argument of the person is based on any fallacy, this does not mean that the argument of that person is completely false.
 The argument may be weak, but it can still be true.
 The fallacy-fallacy occurs when the person concludes any argument as false only because he/she assumes that the argument consists of any fallacy.
 This fallacy is also known by other names such as the bad reasons fallacy, the argument to logic, and fallacist’s fallacy.